4rshdeep/auto-ed/src/readme.md

  * Output.cpp - handles all output related
  * threeD_to_ortho.cpp - handles all 3D to 2D transformation
  * twoD_to_threeD.cpp - handles all 2D to 3D transformations

+* To run the executable execute run.sh script